-The Group also requires sufficient diversity between key function holders so that they are able to govern and operate the Group and subsidiary companies effectively.
-The Group requires that key function holders, as a collective, have sufficient knowledge, experience and qualifications to ensure that they run the Group and subsidiary undertakings professionally and in accordance with the applicable regulations.
-The collective knowledge and expertise of the individuals holding a key function is such that the Group or subsidiary undertakings can demonstrate:
+Sufficient diversity between key function holders is required so that they are able to govern and operate the Company effectively.
+The Company requires that key function holders, as a collective, have sufficient knowledge, experience and qualifications to ensure that they run the Company professionally and in accordance with the applicable regulations.
+The collective knowledge and expertise of the individuals holding a key function is such that the Company can demonstrate:

-- There is a professional management team which ensures that the Group and subsidiary companies are run in accordance with all relevant legal and regulatory requirements; - There is an understanding of the insurance products and processes and the market in which it operates; - There is an understanding of the finance and actuarial functions including the financing, investments and financial markets, actuarial principles and reinsurance; - There is an understanding of administrative structures and processes within the organisation including internal controls, information technology and risk management; - There is an understanding of financial accounting and reporting; - There is an understanding of any outsourcing arrangements and their proper control; and - Overall, the collective knowledge should be of an adequate level and consist substantially of individuals each with several years of experience in management of an insurer.
+- · There is a professional management team which ensures that the Company is run in accordance with all relevant legal and regulatory requirements; - There is an understanding of the insurance products and processes and the market in which it operates; - There is an understanding of the finance and actuarial functions including the financing, investments and financial markets, actuarial principles and reinsurance; - There is an understanding of administrative structures and processes within the organisation including internal controls, information technology and risk management; - There is an understanding of financial accounting and reporting; - There is an understanding of any outsourcing arrangements and their proper control; and - Overall, the collective knowledge should be of an adequate level and consist substantially of individuals each with several years of experience in management of an insurer.